raizen74/aws-mle/README.md

 - Asynchronous: You can receive responses for each request in **near real time** for **up to 60 minutes of processing time**.
 There is **no idle cost** to operate an asynchronous endpoint.
 Designed for use cases where requests can be processed in batches and are not time-sensitive.
 - Real-time: Receive responses for each request in real time, can process responses only for **up to 60 seconds**.
 Real-time endpoints have a **continuous cost**, even when idle.
 Requires provisioning and managing infrastructure to handle traffic spikes.
 You can enable **data capture** and integrate it with Clarify to perform bias detection.
 - Serverless: Receive responses for each request in **real time**, processing time up to 60 seconds.
 Scale independently. **Memory limit 6 GB and max 200 concurrent requests**.
 You **cannot configure a VPC** for the endpoint in this solution.
-Ideal for workloads that have idle periods between traffic spikes and can tolerate cold starts.
+Ideal for workloads that have idle periods between traffic spikes and can tolerate cold starts. **Provisioned concurrency** allows you to deploy models on serverless endpoints with predictable performance, and high scalability by keeping your endpoints warm, useful for predictable workloads.
 - Batch transform: Process large batches of data and suitable for processing jobs that do not require immediate results.
 Run inference when you do not need a persistent endpoint.

 **Data Capture** is a feature of SageMaker endpoints.
 You can use Data Capture to record data that you can then use for **training, debugging, and monitoring**.
 Data Capture runs **asynchronously without impacting production traffic**.
 You can use the data captured to **retrain the model**.